TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Receiver_System.md

 <sup>5</sup> The campus police are only concerned about drones flying on the contiguous Tech campus.
 The RID signal transmits the location of the drone and control station, so if an RID emitting drone is illegally flying on campus then the TTU police will be able to locate the control station as well.

-<sup>6</sup> The contiguous campus is approximately 0.636594 km<sup>2</sup> in area and the receivers must be able to cover this area.
+<sup>6</sup> The receivers are calculated to cover this distance at a minimum to cover the contiguous campus.

 <sup>7</sup> This is an ethical constraint that may be a privacy concern.
 The university should not be receiving data from people that are not interfering with the university or people involved in the university.
-The RID signal holds a lot of data about the drone and control station that
+The RID signal holds a lot of data about the drone and control station that people may be concerned with being held by the university since the user is unaware of what will be done with their personal information.
 ## Schematic
 <img src="/Documentation/Images/Receiver/Schematics/Receiver.png" width="60%" height="60%">